peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Return Value:</b>

- `true` true if a number can have the given Exponent property under this arithmetic context; otherwise,  `false` false .
+ `true`  if a number can have the given Exponent property under this arithmetic context; otherwise,  `false`  .
 If this context allows unlimited precision, returns true for the exponent EMax and any exponent less than EMax.

 <b>Exceptions:</b>